Shadow Work® Seminars, Incorporated

 See larger version of front cover

 See back cover

-Author and Shadow Work® facilitator Alyce Barry uses a story from her own life, including a riveting first-person account of her Shadow Work® processes, to demonstrate how to honor your life, understand and befriend your resistance, and change in a lasting and deeply satisfying way.
+Author and Shadow Work® Coach Alyce Barry uses a story from her own life, including a riveting first-person account of her Shadow Work® processes, to demonstrate how to honor your life, understand and befriend your resistance, and change in a lasting and deeply satisfying way.